Emperor Hanazono: Events of Hanazono's life

 Hanazono's father, the retired-Emperor Fushimi, and Hanazono's brother, the retired-Emperor Go-Fushimi, both exerted influence as cloistered emperors during this reign.

-In these years, negotiations between the Bakufu and the two imperial lines resulted in an agreement to alternate the throne between the two lines every 10 years (the Bumpō Agreement).
+In these years, negotiations between the Kamakura Bakufu and the two imperial lines resulted in an agreement to alternate the throne between the two lines every 10 years (the Bumpō Agreement).
 This agreement was not long-lasting.
-The negotiated provisions would soon broken by Hanazono's successor.
+The negotiated provisions would soon be broken by Hanazono's successor.

 In 1318, he abdicated to his second cousin, the Daikakuji-tō Emperor Go-Daigo, who was Nijō's brother.

 After his abdication, he raised his nephew, the future Northern Pretender Emperor Kōgon.

 In 1335, he became a Buddhist monk of the Zen sect, and under his sponsorship, his palace became the temple of Myōshin-ji, now the largest network in Rinzai Buddhism.
 Many places and institutions in the area are named for him, including Hanazono University (the Rinzai university) and Hanazono Station.

 He died in 1348.
 Hanazono's imperial tomb is known as Jurakuin no ue no misasagi; it is located in Higashiyama-ku, Kyoto.

 He excelled at waka composition, and was an important member of the Kyōgoku School.
 He also left behind a diary, called Hanazono-in-Minki (Imperial Chronicles of the Flower Garden Temple or Hanazono-in) (花園院宸記).
 He was a very religious and literate person, never missing his prayers to the Amitabha Buddha.